vargovema/ccf_classification/README.md

 }
 ```

 For the next step, we used the output of the resampling which we mentioned earlier.
 From this we received two different data sets; a train and a test data set.
 Using the train data set, we created a regression model, which we tested using the test data set.
-What we did, is we put in the values of the different explanatory variables from the test dataset into the established model, in order to receive "predictions" on what the Y value should be in this case.
+What we did, is we put in the values of the different explanatory variables from the test dataset into the established model, in order to receive predictions on what the Y value should be in this case.
 Then we compared the modeled Y value to the actual Y value of the test data set.
 We ran this 10 times, resampling the data every time, in order to ensure maximum accuracy.

 ![](figs/acc.png)